bw-shark/FedCCML/README.md

 ## 📝 Other Implementation Details

 - The repository contains FedCCML only, rather than the full PFLlib baseline collection.
-- Full participation is fixed in the training code to match the paper's main experiments.
 - `scripts/run_cifar100_dir01.sh` and `scripts/run_cifar100_dir01.ps1` provide a ready-to-run CIFAR-100 example.

 ## ❓ Bugs or Questions